rvskmikkilineni/test-automation-phptravels/README.md

 Cucumber is a testing approach (or a Framework) which supports Behavior Driven Development (BDD).
 It explains the behavior of the application in a simple English text using Gherkin language.
 BDD is useful for communicating with every member of a cross-functional product team and sharing expected behaviors across all members of the team.

 I felt this would be better approach for building the automation framework.
-As mentioned above, anyone from project team can simply understand each and every automation test without a need of looking at the code.
+As mentioned above, anyone from project team can simply understand each automation test without a need of looking at the code.

 Tools & Versions Used:-
 -----------------------------